-Scholars use sources in academic writing as a means of entering a larger, preexisting conversation about their subject.
+Scholars use sources in academic writing as a means of entering a larger conversation about their subject.
 As with a conversation you have in class or among friends, there are different strategies for injecting your voice.
 The way you position yourself in the discussion will depend on how the conversation has unfolded so far and what you hope to achieve by entering it.
 By describing eight ways of putting sources to work in your paper, this handout can help you better understand your specific purpose each time you bring another person's ideas to bear on your argument.
-Understanding your purpose for selecting certain sources will help you sharpen your ideas and express those ideas with greater precision.
+Having a clear sense of purpose when you use sources will help you sharpen your ideas and express those ideas with greater precision.